 How We Test

-Our Mission is to help you find the best players distance irons for your game.
+Our mission is to help you find the best driver for your game.

 We are 100% independent and unbiased, and we always put the #ConsumerFirst.

 Our pool of testers consists of 20 golfers with handicaps ranging from plus to the mid-teens.
 As a group, they span a broad range of swing characteristics (head speed, attack angle, etc.).

 Over the course of several sessions, each golfer is required to hit 10 to 12 "good" shots with each club.
 Club order is randomized on a per-tester basis.

 Limiting Variables and Gathering Data Reliably